mdegoede/LanguageAndAI/README.md

 > The code was tested with Python 3.8.8 on Windows.

 'experiment.py' imports the classes Vectorizer, FasttextEmbedding and ModelEvaluator from 'vectorization_functions.py', 'embeddings_functions.py' and 'classification_functions.py' respectively.
-The methods in Vectorizer distills per Reddit post the document length, number of sentences, average sentence length, POS tags dictionary and the count of occurrences of the following tokens: 'a', 'and', 'you', 'is', '?', '"', '/', '#', '!'.
+The methods in Vectorizer distills, after dropping posts with <85% English, per Reddit post the document length, number of sentences, average sentence length, POS tags dictionary and the count of occurrences of the following tokens: 'a', 'and', 'you', 'is', '?', '"', '/', '#', '!'.
-The methods in FasttextEmbedding create word embeddings using Fasttext, average those to get document embeddings and take the average of the document embeddings as an additional feature.
+The methods in FasttextEmbedding create, after dropping posts with <85% English, word embeddings using Fasttext, average those to get document embeddings and take the average of the document embeddings as an additional feature.
 The methods in ModelEvaluator apply feature selection, train a Logistic Regression, Naive Bayes and SVM model and compare it to the Logistic Regression majority baseline model and the default Logistic Regression model.

 ### Dependencies